 Thomas lives in the Hanseatic and University city of Rostock, Germany.
 Growing up in the former German Democratic Republic, he understands the critical importance of connecting diverse people to break down unnecessary barriers.
 Thomas spends a lot of his time as a volunteer with non–profit organizations.
 As the former Coordinator of Local Organizing Committee in Rostock for an international program, he led a regional team which arranged host families and program contents for international groups in his hometown.
 Thomas loves to work with people.
 With a extensive background in technology, Thomas is World Campus International’s official webmaster and advisor to all computer troubleshooting.
 Please be in touch with Thomas for more information about World Campus – Japan at email@example.com

 Maki Honda worked as one of the World Campus Local Organizing Committee staff members in Kumamoto for many years and also worked for the program as a program counselor for two years.

 She was born and grew up in Kumamoto, Japan where some of the World Campus - Japan participants get to visit every year!
 When she was a university student, she met the program and organized activities with some of her friends in Kumamoto city.
 She not only learned about other cultures from the people from various countries, but also rediscovered her own country and herself by exploring a familiar sight with different points of view, interacting and exchanging cultures with them.
 Those experiences had a huge impact on her.
 It was only one short week but quite long enough to change her whole life.
 This experience made her decide to get involved in World Campus International in a long term.

-As the Operations Manager, she is working for all the logistics for the program and the translation/interpretation needs.
-She an be reached at firstname.lastname@example.org
+As the Enrollment Manager of World Campus – Norway program, she is working for the recruitment and the enrollment for the World Campus – Norway program.
+She can be reached at firstname.lastname@example.org